gi1mic/rc28_emulator/readme.md

  - A big thank you Philippe for his help in this project.
 Without his help I would never have got this to work.
  - The real RC-28 uses a PIC18F14K50 as the processor.
 Microchip have some application notes and sample code for USB usage so it would probably not be that big a task to port this code to that processor.
  - I think ICOM use an 128bit AES key for encrypting their firmware updates (at least on newer updates).
 The PIC processor supports AES in hardware.
 For that reason it would probably be a waste of time to try modifying my code to dump the PIC firmware from one of their update programs without the AES key.
+- You should be able to use a Magnetic Encoder instead of an optical encoder.
+It looks like the magnetic encoders only have 100p/r resolution but that should be fine.
+Simply modify the define at the top of the code to increase the sensitivity to compensate.